zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    treated as a single entity).

-   :c: The connection the DNP3 communication is part of.
+   :param c: The connection the DNP3 communication is part of.

-   :is_orig: True if this reflects originator-side activity.
+   :param is_orig: True if this reflects originator-side activity.

-   :len:   the "length" field in the DNP3 Pseudo Link Layer.
+   :param len:   the "length" field in the DNP3 Pseudo Link Layer.

-   :ctrl:  the "control" field in the DNP3 Pseudo Link Layer.
+   :param ctrl:  the "control" field in the DNP3 Pseudo Link Layer.

-   :dest_addr: the "destination" field in the DNP3 Pseudo Link Layer.
+   :param dest_addr: the "destination" field in the DNP3 Pseudo Link Layer.

-   :src_addr: the "source" field in the DNP3 Pseudo Link Layer.
+   :param src_addr: the "source" field in the DNP3 Pseudo Link Layer.

 .. zeek:id:: dnp3_response_data_object